 This option reflects both explicit and implied needs as articulated in various reports and plans developed over the past few years (e.g., The Comprehensive Long-Range Plan (Envision Concord – Bridge to 2030; the Recreation Department’s Facilities Strategic Plan; the Climate Action Advisory Board’s Climate Action Plan) as well as input received during the Public Workshop and Survey.
 It reflects both a need for future expansion of existing facilities as well as a need to fill gaps in both recreational and other community needs.
 Indoor recreational and senior facilities are currently largely centered in two limited and aging facilities – Hunt Gym and Harvey Wheeler – which, in turn limits, availability and access to such facilities for public enjoyment.
 Additional outdoor recreational assets are possible as part of this option as well.

-Though the “Harvey Wheeler Community Center” is labeled as such, in reality it is a space-limited facility that is under heavy use pressure.
+The “Harvey Wheeler Community Center” serves as Concord’s Senior Center, a childcare facility and hosts municipal event space.
+It is a space-limited facility that is under heavy use pressure, yet future plans have the Council on Aging expanding the use of Harvey Wheeler for continued use as the Town’s senior center.
 Concord does not currently have a future looking “community center” for meeting and other multiple public uses purposes, a gap which is noted in comparison to adjacent Towns such as Lexington, Stowe, and Sudbury (current and future).
-An important benefit of this option is the integration of community center, senior center, and indoor recreational center concepts.
+An important benefit of this option is the integration of community center, ancillary senior programming, and indoor recreational center concepts.
 An indoor field house and indoor walking/running track were identified as some examples of specific needs.
 Additional indoor (winter) recreation in the West Concord area adjacent to area-wide commercial resources such as the Thoreau Club and Valley Sports was also noted.

 Fiscal aspects of the development and operational aspects of implementing this option have not yet been evaluated (see “considerations” below).